quiniouben/vban/README.md

 vban project is an open-source implementation of VBAN protocol.
 VBAN is a simple audio over UDP protocol proposed by VB-Audio, see [VBAN Audio webpage](http://vb-audio.pagesperso-orange.fr/Voicemeeter/vban.htm).
 It is composed of several command-line tools allowing to stream audio coming from audio backend interfaces to VBAN stream (vban_emitter) or playout incoming VBAN stream to audio backend interfaces (vban_receptor)
 Up to now, Alsa, PulseAudio and Jack audio backends have been implemented.
-A fifo (pipe) output is also existing, to allow chaining command-line tools, its status is experimental.
+A fifo (pipe) output is also existing, to allow chaining command-line tools, and a file output too (writing raw pcm data).

 Compilation and installation
 ----------------------------